PTB-OEDA/VIEWS2-DensityForecasts/README.md

 # VIEWS2-DensityForecasts
 Patrick T. Brandt

-## VIEWS 2 Density Forecasts
+## VIEWS 2 Bayesian Density Forecasts

 These are the files used to generate the models for the [2023/24 VIEWS Prediction Challenge](https://viewsforecasting.org/prediction-competition-2/).
 These setup and the data and replicate the analysis presented there on Bayesian Density Forecasts.
 You access the data used directly from [here](https://www.dropbox.com/sh/yxk5w04p2e1xtqk/AACU2k5EUOuEeMq2kZ3gpZZwa?dl=0) since they are large not included in this repo.

+The forthcoming prediction competition article to which this contributes is Hegre, H. et al (Forthcoming), "The 2023/24 VIEWS prediction competition", [Journal of Peace Research](https://journals.sagepub.com/home/JPR)

-The files here have only lightly been edited from what was used for the forecasts in October 2023
+The files here have only lightly been edited from what was used originally for the forecasts in October 2023.
+Additional files are added to cover the post-2021 data and the `true future` cases into 2024-2025.

 1. Main file for the data setup and estimation in R is the `Brandt-VIEWS2-Estimation.Rmd`.
 This sets up the data and does the basic model exploration and selection via AIC and some in-sample CRPS computations.
 This generates the forecast output for 2018.